igib-rna-tails/PyPAD_PolyA-detector/README.md

   --selectminNnucteotides SELECTMINNNUCTEOTIDES
-                        Option in PyPAD to pre-select reads having eg 6 nt in the tail before the proceduce of triming one by one nucleotide from the tail, and realign fastq file .
+                        Option in PyPAD to pre-select reads having eg 6 nt in the tail before the proceduce of triming one by one nucleotide from the tail, and realign fastq file.
   --mintail {re.compile('[AT]{6,}$'),re.compile('^[AT]{6,}')}
                         Option of pattern to preselect by
                         --selectminNnucteotides.